tacoinfra/kiln/README.md

 \* If you're running the monitor from Docker on macOS or Windows, `localhost` will not point to your *host*'s network.
 Instead you can use `host.docker.internal`.
 For example, `http://host.docker.internal:8732`.
 This is also true on Linux if you run the container without `--network host`, but you can't use `host.docker.internal` in this case.

-Once you’ve added at least one Monitored Node, the Nodes Tab should appear.
+Once you’ve added at least one Monitored or Public Node, the Nodes Tab should appear.
 There you can view information about your Monitored Node(s) alongside the Public Nodes you have also chosen.

 ### Adding Public Nodes